 Art and history lovers simply must include a visit to Suan Pakkad Museum in Bangkok.
 Suan Pakkad Palace is a beautiful recreation of a time gone by in Bangkok.
-The name means ‘cabbage patch’, a reference to when the land was nothing more than a veggie garden.
-Today it’s a beautiful tropical garden with serene ponds dotted around eight traditional Thai houses.
+The name means ‘cabbage patch’, a reference to when the land was nothing more than a vegetable garden.
+Today, it’s a beautiful tropical garden with serene ponds dotted around eight traditional Thai houses.

 The houses are filled with fine arts, antiques and oddities belonging to the Prince and Princess Chumbhot.
 Their traditional private home was converted to a museum in 1952.
-Prince and Princess Chumbot were the first to do this, believing that their treasured possessions constitute a part of our heritage and viewing them should be made accessible to everyone.
+Prince and Princess Chumbot were the first Thai Royals to do this, believing that their treasured possessions constitute a part of Thailand’s heritage and viewing them should be made accessible to everyone.

-Having said that, it is somewhat strange that the centrepiece of the museum is the ancient Ban Chiang collection.
-This rare collection of artefacts dates back to 3,600 BC, placing Ban Chiang in with civilizations like ancient Egypt and Stonehenge.
+Having said that, it is somewhat strange that the centerpiece of the museum is the ancient Ban Chiang collection.
+This rare collection of artifacts dates back to 3,600 BC, placing Ban Chiang in with civilizations like ancient Egypt.

 Suan Pakkad Palace Museum’s collection of traditional pavilions is one of the best examples of traditional domestic architecture in Bangkok.
 The most striking is the Lacquer Pavilion, over 450 years old and painstakingly rebuilt on this location as a gift from the Prince to his wife.

 Unlike some other museums, Suan Pakkad is a bit quieter, allowing time for peaceful reflection.
 It’s a great retreat from the bustling and noisy metropolis of Bangkok.
 The gardens inside the grounds are a peaceful respite from the busy city beyond the walls.
 You can wander through the well-kept and lush gardens and just let the sound of birds and flowing water wash over you.